- Businesses spend about 8.7% of their revenue on marketing.

 For example, are your competitors doing pay-per-click advertising on Google?
 Are they showing up in Local Service Ads as Google Guaranteed Providers?
 Do they have a strong social media presence?
 Are they doing email marketing?

-Do some in-depth research to see all the different places your competitor is marketing at, and you can gain a sense of how much they may be investing in marketing.
+Conduct in-depth research to see all the different places your competitor is marketing at, and you can gain a sense of how much they may be investing in marketing.

 All of these questions will determine how much your total budget should be.